lebenebou/EnvSync/README.md

-# MiddleMan
+# EnvSync

-Secret repo with secret usage.
-Can you figure out what it does?
+This repo can sync my developer environment to any machine